sebdanielsson/docker-etlegacy/README.md

 ## Usage
 The documentation for ET: Legacy isn't great but they have a [wiki](https://github.com/etlegacy/etlegacy/wiki) on their [GitHub](https://github.com/etlegacy/etlegacy) and [documentation for some variables](https://github.com/etlegacy/etlegacy/wiki/Set-up-Features#server).

+### etl_server.cfg.sample
+Download etl_server.cfg and mapvotecycle.cfg to ./data and make the changes that you want before starting the container.

 ### docker run
 ```